v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Can Claude CLI, Codex CLI, Codex app, or OpenClaw install it for me?They can start the install, but final setup should happen on the protected desktop.

-Will the download button find the latest version?Yes.
-It shows the current version number and checks GitHub Releases for the newest release assets.
+Will the download button find the latest version?It uses the current release written into the page and may refresh from the release manifest when available.